 Art in Action

-DITA has also established partnerships with churches and organizations around the country and in Durham to offer field education experience to M.Div. students in theology and the arts.
+DITA has also established partnerships with churches and organizations around the country and in Durham to offer field education experiences to M.Div. students in theology and the arts.
 This pioneering initiative grows out of and reflects DITA’s mission to be anchored and expressed in local congregations and communities.

 Community and Conversation